How to Check Your Equifax Business Credit Report

 Check Your Equifax Business Credit Report: Financial Account Payment Details

 This next section shows balances, past due amounts, aging categories, and dates of first delinquency (if any) for the most recent 12 month period.

 Check Your Equifax Business Credit Report: Non-Financial Payment Credit Experiences and Status

 The following area shows trade accounts and the like, and also includes balances, aging categories, and a 24-month history.

 Check Your Equifax Business Credit Report: Public Records

 Next up are public records.
 This section shows more comprehensive information on judgments, liens, and bankruptcies.

-The next component shows the details of what entered into your business failure risk summary report.
+The next piece shows the details of what entered into your business failure risk summary report.

-The concluding piece of the report shows any DBA information and any related files, plus any other more or less miscellaneous details (including comments) which could be in a report.
+The concluding piece of the report shows any DBA information and any related files.
+Plus it has any other more or less miscellaneous details which could be in a report.
 These can be comments, for example.

 Check Your Equifax Business Credit Report: Improving Your Equifax Report